jordigravi/hapi-fhir/README.md

 ## API

-You will find the swagger UI at https://localhost:8443/fhir/swagger-ui.html and http://localhost:8080/fhir/swagger-ui.html
+You will find the swagger UI at http://localhost:8080/fhir/swagger-ui/

 ## Docker